-Many of us have LONG bus rides to camp this summer.
-Instead of just enduring the ride, let's make it a highlight of the trip.
-Below are a ton of ideas stolen from many different YL leaders over the years.
+Many of you have LONG bus rides to camp this summer.
+Instead of enduring the ride, let’s make it one of the highlights of the trip.
+Below are tons of ideas stolen from many different Young Life leaders over the years.

 Have you ever done program…ON A BUS?!
 This link has a full script, music suggestions, and all you need to know to pull off Bus-Program.
 It’s worth doing!
 How To Do Bus Program: A Run-on Skit For Your Ride To Camp

 Why not?
 You probably already have a guitar on the bus.
 You can put song lyrics on PowerPoint and link your laptop to the screens.
 You’ve already got your Bus Program planned for you here, and you’ve got tons of games below.
 Just add a short talk if desired and you’ve got Club-On-A-Bus!

 Great Pit Stops

 Thanks to YL Area Director, Zach Kreeger, for writing down some fun ideas of places for the bus to stop all across the country: Where To Stop On The Way To Camp.

 The bus will stop fairly often.
 After those food/potty breaks, it’s an old YL tradition to play Willie Nelson’s “On The Road Again” as soon as the bus starts driving.
 The first two times you play it, kids might not even notice.
 By the third time, they’ll start to sing along.
 At the 13-hour driving mark, on your 5th stop, the kids will start booing, demanding you turn the song off.
 By the 12th stop, on your way home from camp, you’ll intentionally not play it…and kids will boo again, this time demanding it.
 It will become like Pavlov’s dog.
 How can the bus possibly move without Willie singing us along?
 Years from now, when these campers are parents themselves, they’ll hear ol’ Willie on the radio and remember the Best Week of Their Lives.